The men and women who make us one of the top ‘military friendly’ schools in the U.S.

 His father called the recruiter anyway, and Pethan eventually came around to the idea of having his education paid for by the government in exchange for a few years of service.
 He was sent off to basic training in Fort Knox, Ky.
 Surprisingly, he enjoyed it.
 And he excelled at it, earning the Gauntlet Award as the top member of platoon.
-He then went on to “jump school” in Fort Benning, Ga., followed by his first assignment with the 82nd Airborne in Fort Bragg.
-While at Bragg, Pethan watched his roommate buckle down and take night classes at Campbell’s Bragg campus.
+He then went on to “jump school” in Fort Benning, Ga., followed by his first assignment with the 82nd Airborne in Fort Liberty.
+While at Liberty, Pethan watched his roommate buckle down and take night classes at Campbell’s Liberty campus.

-Interested in the idea of eventually becoming a commissioned officer, Pethan did the same, riding his bike at night from his apartment to the Bragg campus and back in all kinds of weather.
+Interested in the idea of eventually becoming a commissioned officer, Pethan did the same, riding his bike at night from his apartment to the Liberty campus and back in all kinds of weather.
 In ’87, he applied for and earned Green to Gold Scholarship, allowing him to enroll that fall in Campbell’s ROTC program as a junior.
 He collected his money, bought a truck and moved to Buies Creek.

 “Campbell’s program, even back then, had a great reputation,” Pethan says.
 “It was a much more conservative campus back then, but for a guy like me who needed to focus in order to get through the academic part of it, it was a great place to be.”